PhantomCybernetics/phntm_bridge_docs/ui/customizing.rst

 --------------------

-On top of the built-in Input Drivers that can generate `Twist`, `TwistStamped` and `Joy` messages, you can also easily create a custom drivers that map user's keyboard, gamepad or touch screen input to any other ROS message types.
+On top of the built-in Input Drivers that can generate `Twist`, `TwistStamped` and `Joy` messages, you can also easily create a custom drivers that map user's keyboard, gamepad or touchscreen input to any other ROS message types.

 See more under :ref:`User Input & Teleoperation <implementing-custom-input-drivers>`.